Conference Call Confirms Tesla's Model 3 Faces Huge Problems

 Once again, Musk, Ahuja, and Straubel all chimed in.
 To my way of thinking, the answers went round and round the mulberry bush.

 Was Mr. Sacconaghi satisfied with the answers?
-He did finally say, "fair enough" and move on to another topic.
+He did finally say, "fair enough" and moved on to another topic.
 But, were those answers truly fair enough for him?
 TBD.

 (Hang on tight; it's about to get more interesting.)